turbyho/DABDUINO/README.md

 ## What is the DABDUINO?

 The DABDUINO is good starting point for high quality DIY DAB/DAB+/FM home receiver project, car receiver or anything you want.
-Optical audio outout (SPDIF/Toslink) and 32-bit, 384kHz PCM DAC offer the same audio quality as expensive DAB/DAB+ receivers.
+Optical audio outout (SPDIF/Toslink) and 32-bit, 384kHz PCM DAC offers the same audio quality as expensive DAB/DAB+ receivers.

 The DABDUINO is Arduino DAB/DAB+ (digital radio) + FM shield based on Keystone T3B module and with 32-bit, 384kHz PCM DAC (cinch) + SPDIF/Toslink optical digital audio output.
-DABDUINO Library is designed specifically to work with the DABDUINO and works too with Keystone T3B module.
+DABDUINO Library is designed specifically to work with the DABDUINO and work with Keystone T3B module as well.

-The library support many function for control DABDUINO and for access to broadcast data.
+The library supports many functions for control DABDUINO and for access to broadcast data.
 For example - automatic station search and store stations in database, watching and reading DAB/DAB+ and FM station name, program type, information texts and data from DAB/DAB+/FM RDS, signal strength and quality, volume and stereo mode settings and many others.
-In near future I will add function for access to media data from DAB/DAB+ stream.
+In near future I will add functions for access to media data from DAB/DAB+ stream.
 For example - images, audio stream, etc.

 **Compatibility:**